 This isn’t necessarily malicious.
 It’s just that we generally feel our own pressures and struggles more strongly than those of others.
 Naturally, we’ll pay more attention to our own business.

-When everybody does this and there are no boundaries, the strongest, loudest people will win the game.
+When too many people do this and there are no boundaries, the loudest, most forceful or authoritative people tend to win the game.

 How Setting Boundaries at Work Will Help You